-Use of state and local assessments to modify instruction and improve student achievement (ESEA) Cohort meetings are held regularly in which assessments are discussed and revised.
+Use of state and local assessments to modify instruction and improve student achievement (ESEA) Cohort meetings are held regularly, in which assessments are discussed and revised.
 The results are then analyzed and applied to refinement of pacing, lessons, and classroom instruction.
-This allows our teachers to better support student learning in all content areas.

-Late starts occur once every other week.
+Late starts are every other Wednesday.
 During these late starts, cohorts work together to answer the 4 Critical Questions.
 What do we expect students to learn?
 How do we know they are learning it?
 How do we respond when they don't learn it?
 How do we respond they they have already learned?
 Teachers and staff have analyzed student performance data over the course of the past several years and are addressing any gaps via departmental cohorts and in school-wide leadership meetings.
-This year, we are more specifically analyzing the various claims from the 11th grade Common Core English and math Smarter Balanced Assessments for various strengths and weaknesses in order to further refine curriculum not only for the 11th grade but for 9th and 10th grade as well.
-Additionally, Academic coaches in the area of Math, Science, and ELA have been assigned a class period to assist math and English Cohorts in data analysis and curriculum refinement.
+This year we are more specifically analyzing the various claims from the 11th grade Common Core English and math Smarter Balanced Assessments for various strengths and weaknesses in order to further refine curriculum not only for the 11th grade but for 9th and 10th grade as well.
+Additionally, Academic coaches in the area of Math and ELA have been assigned a class period to assist math and English Cohorts in data analysis and curriculum refinement.

 Delano High School has a Local and State Assessment Coordinator, who under the supervision and direction of the Learning Director, implements local and state assessments including but not limited to ELPAC, FACS, Benchmarks, and CAASPP.
 In addition, coordinates with local feeder schools on placement tests for incoming 9th graders.
-The Local and State Assessment Coordinator also assists teachers with Data Analysis and use of educational technology programs such as Illuminate Ed, Edgenuity, Pearson lit, Aeries Grade book, Microsoft Teams, Canvas LMS, and Parent Portal.
+The Local and State Assessment Coordinator also assists teachers with Data Analysis and use of educational technology programs such as Illuminate Ed, Edgenuity, Pearson lit, Aeries Grade book, and Parent Portal.